A fabulous and glamorous documentary about the life of one of the most excellent costume designers of Hollywood's Golden Age.

 As a writer, – Orry-Kelly’s book was never published, and the manuscript got lost.
 Witnesses said Orry wrote in detail the most intimate moments with the love of his life, Cary Grant.

 In the beginning, being gay in Hollywood was not a big deal.
-In 1930, things changed with the conservative Motion Picture Production Code’s enforcement that affected everyone in the industry.
+In 1930, things changed with the conservative Motion Picture Production Code’s enforcement, which affected everyone in the industry.

 When Cary Grant became more famous, married, and divorced – Orry and Cary had an “on and off” relationship.